SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: The Construction of the Model

 where the $m_{D}$ and $M_{M}$ are Dirac and Majorana mass matrices respectively.
 The two matrices are derived from the superpotential invariant under the flavor symmetry.
 Concretely the superpotential in neutrino sector is as follows

 The first two terms contribute to Dirac masses and the last one is Majorana righted-handed neutrinos mass.
 The Tri-Bimaximal mixing is reproduced by the vacuum alignments of scalar fields $\phi$ and $\Delta$, see Eq. (\ref{eq:Vf1}).
-After Electroweak and flavor symmetry breaking as these flavon fields and Higgs developing their VEVs, neutrinos will gain their masses.
+Note that $\langle\phi\rangle$ and $\langle\Delta\rangle$ are invariant by acting the elements 1, $S^{2}$, $TST$ and $TSTS^{2}$ on them, hence the flavor symmetry is broken down to the Klein four subgroup.
+After Electroweak and flavor symmetry breaking as Higgs field and flavons developing their VEVs, neutrinos will gain their masses.
 For Dirac neutrino mass matrix at LO we have

 and Majorana mass matrix is

 The eigenvalues of Majorana mass matrix $M_{M}$ can be diagonalized by unitary transformation

 where $\alpha$ is a phase parameter.
 All three right-handed neutrinos are degenerate with mass equal to M, the unitary transformation cannot be solely determined.